ClarenceAtim/Portfolio/README.md

 # 📖 Mobile portfolio <a name="about-project"></a>

-**mobile portfolio** is a repository.The goal is to master all of the tools and best practices learned in previous steps.
+**portfolio** is a repository.The goal is to master all of the tools and best practices learned in previous steps.

 ## 🛠 Built With <a name="built-with"></a>